dathinaios/GameLoop/README.md

 # GameLoop Quick Start Guide

-**NOTE: This guide is provided here as a quick look on the library but you should follow it from within SuperCollider where you can evaluate the examples.**
+**NOTE: This guide is provided here as a quick look at the library but you should follow it from within SuperCollider where you can evaluate the examples.**

 ---